ayaanali-z/codepathPreWork/README.md

 Some ideas to improve the App are:
 - Improve the UI by using different fonts/colors/background
 - Feel free to play around with other elements, such as image views, textfields, etc.
-- Iplement a way to change the color of the text as well
+- Implement a way to change the color of the text as well

+# Additional Improvements:
+- Added different fonts to each label
+- Added a randomize text button which randomizes the text colors.
+- Added a randomize font method which assigns the fonts of each label to a random font from an array called fonts.
+- Added a reset button that returns all colors and fonts back to the defaults.

+# Checklist:

+[x] User can run application showing a screen with a button and at least a couple of labels.
+[x] The screen has a background color that can changes when the button is tapped.

 # App Brainstorming